 Workplace retaliation examples

 Managers cannot punish or harass employees for reporting job discrimination, harassment, or other illegal conduct — even if the reported behavior ends up not being illegal.
-That’s what it means when we say these activities are protected; employees are safe from retaliatory actions when they step up to address wrongdoing.
+That’s what we mean when we say these activities are protected: employees are literally safe from retaliatory actions if they decide to address wrongdoing.

 In no uncertain terms: retaliation is illegal.
-But retaliation can be subtler than an outright firing, which is why it’s essential to train employees on identifying retaliation and knowing how to report incidents of retaliation in the workplace.
+But it can be subtler than an outright firing, which is why it’s important to train employees on how to identify retaliation tactics so they know how to report incidences of retaliation at work.

 Retaliation can take many forms.
 Here are some examples of retaliation in the workplace: